SEND/Inclusion

 What should I do if I think my child has SEN?

-If you have any concerns regarding your child’s progress or well-being, please speak to either your child’s class teacher, Judith Jarrett (SENCO) or Lorraine Ratcliffe (Headteacher).
+If you have any concerns regarding your child’s progress or well-being, please speak to either your child’s class teacher, Judi Jarrett (SENCO) or Claire Wright (inclusion Team).

 How will I know that that the school will support my child?